ogtayafandi/sbc-2/README.md

-  # Homepage Redesign for sbcotomasyon.az
+  # Homepage Redesign for sbcotomasyon.az (Copy)

-  This is a code bundle for Homepage Redesign for sbcotomasyon.az.
-The original project is available at https://www.figma.com/design/kaIjqWQyA5dAFmFmd8hb3d/Homepage-Redesign-for-sbcotomasyon.az.
+  This is a code bundle for Homepage Redesign for sbcotomasyon.az (Copy).
+The original project is available at https://www.figma.com/design/TpFLvDuGqnEmaTr1rm0RPN/Homepage-Redesign-for-sbcotomasyon.az--Copy-.

   ## Running the code